What can be sampled locally?: Introduction

 The lower bound is proved by a now fairly well-understood reduction from maximum cut to sampling independent sets when $\Delta\ge 6$~\cite{sly2010computational, sly2014counting, galanis2016inapproximability}.
-Specifically, we show that sampling almost uniformly from the two maximum cuts of an even cycle of size $\widetilde{\Omega}(\sqrt{|V|})$ can be reduced to sampling uniform independent set in $G(V,E)$ within sufficiently small constant total variation distance $\epsilon$.
+Specifically, we show that when $\Delta\ge 6$ there are infinitely many graphs $G(V,E)$ such that if one can sample a nearly uniform independent set in $G(V,E)$, then one can also sample an almost uniform maximum cut in an even cycle of size $|V|^{\Omega(1)}$, which is necessarily a global task because of the long-range correlation.

 Theorem~\ref{main-theorem-diameter-lower-bound} strongly separates sampling from labeling problems for distributed computing: \begin{itemize} \item In the \LOCAL{} model it is trivial to construct an independent set (because $\emptyset$ is an independent set).
 In contrast, Theorem~\ref{main-theorem-diameter-lower-bound} says that sampling a uniform independent set is very much a global task for graphs with maximum degree $\Delta\ge 6$. \item In the \LOCAL{} model any labeling problem would be trivial once the network structure $G$ is known to each vertex.
 In contrast, the sampling lower bound in Theorem~\ref{main-theorem-diameter-lower-bound} still holds even when each vertex is aware of $G$.
-Unlike labeling whose hardness is due to the locality of information, for sampling the hardness is solely due to the locality of randomness. \item A very recent breakthrough of Ghaffari, Kuhn and Maus~\cite{ghaffari2016complexity} shows that any labeling problem that can be solved sequentially with local information admits a $O(\mathrm{polylog}(n))$-round randomized protocol in the \LOCAL{} model.
-In contrast, for sampling we have an $\Omega(\Diam)$ randomized lower bound for graphs with $\widetilde{\Omega}(\sqrt{n})$ diameter. \end{itemize}
+Unlike labeling whose hardness is due to the locality of information, for sampling the hardness is solely due to the locality of randomness. \item A breakthrough of Ghaffari, Kuhn and Maus~\cite{ghaffari2016complexity} shows that any labeling problem that can be solved sequentially with local information admits a randomized protocol within $O(\mathrm{polylog}(n))$ rounds in the \LOCAL{} model.
+In contrast, for sampling we have an $\Omega(\Diam)$ randomized lower bound for graphs with $n^{\Omega(1)}$ diameter. \end{itemize}